CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetTokens200Response getEnabledTokens(opts)

-List enabled tokens
+List organization enabled tokens

-This operation retrieves all tokens that can be used by the organization associated with your API key.
-You can filter the result by wallet type, subtype, and chain ID.
-You can retrieve chain IDs by using the [List enabled chains](/api-references/v2/wallets/list-enabled-chains) operation.
+This operation retrieves all the tokens that can be used by your organization.
+You can filter the result by wallet type, subtype, and chain ID list.
+If you do not specify a wallet type, this operation returns a combination of chains supported by each wallet type.

 ### Example